 For the rest of us, LastPass beats KeePass any day.
 Not only do they offer a free trial, but the app is also much easier to use with way more features.
 In contrast to KeePass, LastPass offers security breach alerts, auto-login, form fill-in, and an emergency contact to let you in if you forget your master password.
 They also offer dark web scans through PasswordPing and credit monitoring for U.S users.
 Plus, their apps for iPhone and Androids have better ratings.
 Unfortunately, neither LastPass nor KeePass has a great customer support system, lacking in live chat, email, online forms, and phone lines.

-Overall, I’d definitely choose LastPass over KeePass, even though the free plan only applies to one device and lasts for 30 days.
+Overall, I’d definitely choose LastPass over KeePass, especially because they have a free trial that’ll sync your passwords across all devices for an infinite amount of time.
 With an individual plan costing three dollars a month and a family plan for up to six users costing only four dollars a month, these prices won’t exactly break the bank.
 The only reason someone would go with KeePass over LastPass is because of that pesky privacy jurisdiction, but keep in mind that your vaults will be encrypted with both managers.

 Recap of KeePass